Deploy It Anywhere, Use It

 Instant Installs and Updates

-Ignition installs on a server in just 3 minutes and it uses Java Web-Start technology to instantly deploy to an unlimited number of clients to any devices equipped with a web browser — desktops, panels or even mobile.
+Ignition installs on a server in just three minutes and instantly deploys to an unlimited number of clients to any web-enabled — desktops, panels or even mobile.
 Updates in Ignition work like magic: just make changes on the server and push them to everyone, instantly, without creating any downtime or taking the system offline.

 Ignition comes with unlimited connections and uses the same code base to run on large cloud servers, small devices like Raspberry Pi, or edge-of-network field devices, so you can connect all your data and devices together on one platform.